"Now more than ever, it is so important to exercise!"

 At the end of every yoga practice, no matter how short, it’s always a good idea to come into Savasana for a few minutes.
 This gives the body the opportunity to absorb the wonderful practice you just gave it.
 All you have to do is simply lie on your mat with your arms down at your sides, palms facing up, and breathe naturally with the eyes closed for anywhere from 2 to 5 minutes.
 Your body will thank you for it.

 Beyond Exercise: Supplementation

 Exercise does so many great things for your body, not just your immune system.
 It can also reduceinflammation, which probably began to set further in over the past weeks.
-So in addition exercise, focus more than ever on eating ahealthy, more plant-based diet, and consider supplementing withSmarter Curcumin every day to help fight inflammation at its core and help you better deal with stress.
+So in addition exercise, focus more than ever on eating ahealthy, more plant-based diet, and consider supplementing withSmarter Curcumin every day to help promote normal inflammation responses at its core and help you better deal with stress.

 If you don’t know about curcumin, it is the concentrated active ingredient inside turmeric, and the form curcumin Smarter uses is the most bioavailable — meaning it absorbs into your body quickly and completely, so you get the most bang for your buck.
 Smarter Curcumin is a must for your joints, but it also helps keep your heart healthy, and even boosts the immune system in a different way than vitamin D does.

 Speaking of which, you should also be takingVitamin D3 each day — a full therapeutic dose of 5000 IUs.
 As Dr. Nancy mentionedin her last show, Vitamin D is a proven nutrient for boosting immunity.
 Studies even showed that people who regularly take a therapeutic dose of vitamin D daily had 40% fewer respiratory infections than those who take a standard dose (like you get in a multi).
 That’s something else that we all need right now.

 Smarter Vitamin D3 is really different from traditional D3 supplements: